rajinikanth-pandey/SentinalOS/README.md

 If the Consensus Engine determines that the prompt is safe,

-SentinelOS forwards the request to the Groq LLM.
+SentinelOS forwards the request to the  LLM.

 ```
 Prompt